Age And Your Ability To Qualify For Long-Term Care Inaurance?

 79% of Women, who have reached age 65, will need Long-Term Care services****

 Eligible Nurse LTC applicants will qualify for premium discounts on their Long-Term Care Program.
-These discounts and benefits are additionally available to extended Family members and employees, as well as their Families.
+These discounts and benefits are additionally available to Spouses and Employees, as well as their Families.

 For your free, no obligation consultation with an ANA, LTC advocate, please call us toll-free: